tomstewart89/BasicLinearAlgebra/README.md

 ```
 In this case the ```Sparse<3000,100,float>``` type is the memory delegate which provides storage for 100 elements which are assumed to be embedded in a matrix having 3000 columns.
 You can find the implementation for this class in MemoryDelegate.hpp file, but long story short, it's a hashmap.

-You can implement the memory delegate in whatever you like so long as it returns some piece of memory when passed a row/column index.
+You can implement the memory delegate in whatever way you like so long as it returns some piece of memory when passed a row/column index.
 For more on how to implement a memory delegate, have a look at the  [CustomMatrix](https://github.com/tomstewart89/BasicLinearAlgebra/blob/master/examples/CustomMatrix/CustomMatrix.ino) example.

 ### Reference Matrices